daniel-smith-kaazing/kwic.docker.tutorials/2-tls-forward-proxy-perf/README.md

     command: ["10", "example.com", "5551", "10", "60", "3600"]
 ```

 So, sleep 10 seconds each time through the loop.
 Connect to example.com on port 5551 with 10 parallel connections.
-Report every 10 seconds (see output below) and run for 3600.
+Report every 60 seconds (see output below) and run for 3600 seconds.
 Then repeat until shut down.

 ```
 iperf3-source-forward: